SOFTS-Raw sugar futures climb, robusta coffee hits 6-month low

 COCOA

-* Dealers said the market continued to consolidate after climbing to a 46-year high in mid-September and funds were continuing to scale back long positions in both London and New York cocoa.
+* Dealers said the market had lost ground after climbing to a 46-year high in mid-September and funds were continuing to scale back long positions in both London and New York cocoa.

 * The market remained underpinned by supply woes in West Africa with a third consecutive global deficit widely forecast for the 2023/24 season (October/September).